How eCommerce Faceted Search Enhances E-commerce User Experience

 An e-commerce DAM helps online sellers store, organize, manage, enrich, and share digital assets.
 It provides a single source of truth for brand and product assets, ensuring that all content is consistent with established guidelines.

 Technically, Catsy’s DAM is an e-commerce DAM.
 The PIM and DAM parts are integrated into one solution and offered as a single package.
-With such a system, you have the most comprehensive and robust platform to prepare product content for faceted search implementation.
+With such a system, you have the most comprehensive and robust eCommerce platform to prepare product content for faceted search implementation.

 User interface design